joaotavora/eglot/README.md

 ## Diagnostics
 ![eglot-diagnostics](./gif-examples/eglot-diagnostics.gif)

-Eglot relays the diagnostics information received from the server to [flymake][flymake].
-Command `display-local-help` (bound to `C-h .`) shows the diagnostic message under point, but flymake provides other convenient ways to handle diagnostic errors.
+Eglot relays the diagnostics information received from the LSP server to Emacs's [Flymake][flymake], which annotates/underlines the problematic parts of the buffer.
+The information is shared with the [ElDoc][eldoc] system, meaning that the commands `eldoc` and `eldoc-doc-buffer` (the latter bound to `C-h-.` for convenience) show diagnostics along with other documentation under point.

+[Flymake][flymake] provides other convenient ways to view and manage diagnostic errors.
+These are described in its [manual][flymake].

-When Eglot manages a buffer, it disables other flymake backends.
+When Eglot manages a buffer, it disables pre-existing Flymake backends.
 See variable `eglot-stay-out-of` to change that.

 ## Code Actions
 ![eglot-code-actions](./gif-examples/eglot-code-actions.gif)

-The server may provide code actions, for example, to fix a diagnostic error or to suggest refactoring edits.
-Command `eglot-code-actions` queries the server for possible code actions at point.
-See variable `eglot-confirm-server-initiated-edits` to customize its behavior.
+The LSP server may provide code actions, for example, to fix a diagnostic error or to suggest refactoring edits.
+The commands are frequently associating with Flymake diagnostic annotations, so that left-clicking them shows a menu.
+Additionally, the command `eglot-code-actions` asks the server for any code spanning a given region.

+Sometimes, these code actions are initiated by the server.
+See `eglot-confirm-server-initiated-edits` to control that behaviour.

-## Hover on symbol
+## Hover on symbol /function signature
 ![eglot-hover-on-symbol](./gif-examples/eglot-hover-on-symbol.gif)

+Here, too, the LSP server's view of a given symbol or function signature is relayed to the [ElDoc][eldoc] system.
+The commands `eldoc` and `eldoc-doc-buffer` commands access that information.

+There are customization variables to help adjust [ElDoc][eldoc]'s liberal use of the lower "echo area", among other options.
+If you still find the solicitous nature of this LSP feature too distracing, you can use `eglot-ignored-server-capabilities` to turn it off.

 ## Rename
 ![eglot-rename](./gif-examples/eglot-rename.gif)